Creator-Solutions/chatter/README.md

  To limit PHP warnings and issues a version from 7.14 and higher is recommended

+ ### About the project

+ I've always been fascinated with building or creating things from scatch.
+I'm also intrigued about the science behind communication applications, as well as server-client communications.
+It has led me to the creation of Chatter, a communications platform built with a server-side middle-man and MySQL as a storage service.

 ### Tech Stack
 - [ ] PHP => 7.4.29
 - [ ] ReactJs => 18.1.0